 Yes.
 The 203k refinance works just like the purchase program.
 Instead of the purchase price being on the 203k worksheet, the “purchase price” will essentially be the cost to pay off the existing loan.
 Generally, the repair costs are added to the amount of the existing loan balance to determine the total new loan amount.
-However, the new loan amount can’t exceed 110% of the future appraised value.
+However, when refinancing, the new loan amount can’t exceed 110% of the future appraised value.

 No cash may go to the borrower with a 203k refinance.
 All funds must go to the contractor doing the work and the current lender to pay off the existing mortgage.Check with a loan officer about your 203k project.

 The appraiser will need the final repair bid to determine the future appraised value of the home.
 Be sure you have decided on all repairs, and all those repairs are in the bid.
 If you change your mind about repairs after the appraisal is complete, it may result in delays due to appraisal re-writes (and upset appraisers).

 Can I do the work myself with a FHA 203k loan?

 If you can prove you’re qualified, you can only finance the cost of the materials, and you will still need to provide a detailed bid for materials you plan to purchase.Get your 203k mortgage rate quote here.